AmitGit217/web_project_4/README.md

 - Add and remove an image
 - Like an image
 - Zoom on an image
-- Form validation usign Object notation and scalable scripts
+- Form validation using Object notation and scalable scripts

 **Technologies**